 - The Paper Resume is Dead

-In 2017, recruiters will rely less on traditional resumes.
+In 2017, recruiters will rely less on traditional resumes as they move to using recruitment software.
 To aid the expedited and convenient candidate experience employers are striving to cultivate in a mobile-first environment, the duplication of resume and LinkedIn profile will need to cease.
 Instead, candidates will be expected to apply with links to their up to date LinkedIn profile that acts as a digital resume with tricked-out enhancements that make it superior to its two-page paper cousin.